-A DBA name is not a business structure.
-It does not affect how your business will be taxed.
-It only allows you to operate under another name that’s different from your business’s legal name.
-If you’re a sole proprietor, it will also allow you to open a business bank account and transact in another name that’s not your own.
+A “doing business as” or DBA name (also called an assumed name, fictitious business name, or trade name) is not a business structure and does not affect how your business will be taxed.
+Instead, a DBA name allows a business to operate under another name that’s different from your business’s legal name.
+If you’re a sole proprietor, it can also allow you to open a business bank account and transact in another name that’s not your own.

 Missouri requires that “anyone doing business under a name other than their true name to file a fictitious name registration with the Secretary of State’s office.”
-Read on to learn more about DBA names and how your business can benefit from having one.
+Read on to learn more about DBA names, how your business can benefit from having one, and how we can help make the process easy.

 A DBA name, or a “fictitious name” as it’s called in the state of Missouri, authorizes businesses to operate with a different name under a single legal entity.
 This is because a DBA name does not create a business structure.
 So, a sole proprietor can continue being a sole proprietor but will also have the ability to use a business name, while an LLC owner can have three product lines under three separate DBA names.